quellus/godot-tutorials/enemy avoider/README.md

         velocity = position.direction_to(player.position) * SPEED
         move_and_slide()
     ```
+    - Every frame, the enemy gets the direction to the player and moves towards it using a similar method to the player controller
 5. Bring the Enemy scene into the main scene

 # Creating an enemy spawner